frankiehiggs/ALE-from-slits/README.md

 I'll make it more user-friendly when I get a chance.

 There's also a Jupyter Notebook which does more-or-less the same thing.

+--

+Note that the $\sigma$ is a bit larger than it should be for the convergence theorems in the paper [https://arxiv.org/abs/2304.04417] to hold (or at least for the proofs to be valid), but numerically it's not very reliable if we take a really tiny $\sigma$.